Adaptive treatment allocation and selection in multi-arm clinical trials: a Bayesian perspective: The case of Bernoulli outcomes

 The selection of appropriate threshold values $\delta $ and $\theta_{low}$ in Rule 1 and Rule 2 should be based on substantive contextual arguments in the trial.
-If a positive value for $\delta$ is specified, this is commonly viewed as the smallest difference between the success rates of an experimental treatment and of the control that would be of clinical interest.
+If a positive value for $\delta$ is specified, then, as already mentioned in the context of Rule 1, this is commonly viewed as the \textit{ minimal clinically important difference} (MCID) in the trial.
 Employing such a positive threshold value when comparing the response rate of the control arm to that of an experimental arm, and not doing so when comparing two experimental arms to each other, reflects the idea that the design should be more conservative towards moving the control arm to the dormant state, let alone dropping it conclusively from the trial, than when contemplating about a similar move for an experimental treatment.

 Once selected, the design parameters $\varepsilon, \varepsilon _{1} $ and $\varepsilon _{2}$ in applying Rule 2, and then deciding to either drop the treatment or putting it into the dormant state, can be interpreted directly as upper bounds for the risk that this decision was in fact unwarranted.
 By \textit{risk} is here meant the posterior probability of error, each time conditioned on the current data actually observed.
 Suppose, for example, that a finite value for $n_{k,last}$ has been established due to $\P_{\pi} \left( \bftheta _{k} \geq \theta_{low} \big\vert D_{n_{k,last}} \right) < \varepsilon _{1}$.
 Further accrual of trial participants to treatment arm $k$ is then stopped after the patient indexed by $N_{k,last}$ because the response rate $\theta _{k}$ from that arm is judged, with only a small probability $\leq \varepsilon_{1}$, given the data, to be above the MRT level $\theta _{low}$.